martinctc/blog/_knitr/A Shiny app for Hong Kong District Councillors_20200801.md

     + [precommit hooks](https://github.com/Hong-Kong-Districts-Info/dashboard-hkdistrictcouncillors/issues/17): Those familiar with Python may be aware of pre-commit hooks as ways to automatically detect whether your repo contains anything sensitive like a `.secrets` file.
 Setting this up will enable us to have automated checks run each time we make a commit to assure we are follow specified standards.
     + [codecov](https://github.com/Hong-Kong-Districts-Info/dashboard-hkdistrictcouncillors/issues/33): Allows us to robustly test the functions in our code so that they work under a multitude of scenarios such as when users encounter problems.
     + [modularise shiny code](https://github.com/Hong-Kong-Districts-Info/dashboard-hkdistrictcouncillors/issues/26): Ensures our Shiny code is more easier to follow.
+    + [language selection](https://github.com/Hong-Kong-Districts-Info/dashboard-hkdistrictcouncillors/issues/36): Currently the app is a smorgasbord of English and Chinese.
+Consequently, it looks messy.
+We want to implement the ability for the user to choose which language they want to see the app in and the app's language will update accordingly.

 ## Want to get involved?
 - Be a 'reveiwer' or help with coding
 - Send an email to hkdistricts.info@gmail.com